-- ALL-DISP: the displacements in all nodes. - EIGENFREQUENCY: all eigenfrequencies (actually the eigenvalues, which are the square of the eigenfrequencies) and eigenmodes calculated in a previous FREQUENCY step. - GREEN: the Green functions calculated in a previous GREEN step. - MASS: mass of the total structure or of a subset if an element set is defined - STRAIN ENERGY: internal energy of the total structure or of a subset if an element set is defined - STRESS: the stresses in all nodes.
+- ALL-DISP: the displacements in all nodes. - EIGENFREQUENCY: all eigenfrequencies (actually the eigenvalues, which are the square of the eigenfrequencies) and eigenmodes calculated in a previous FREQUENCY step. - GREEN: the Green functions calculated in a previous GREEN step. - MASS: mass of the total structure or of a subset if an element set is defined - STRAIN ENERGY: internal energy of the total structure or of a subset if an element set is defined

+• MISESSTRESS: the von Mises stress in all nodes.